 Studies have shown that just about everyone only has 3-4 hours of truly productive work in them per day.
 My recommendation, then, is that you should optimize your day around those 3-4 hours when you’re most creative and productive and be happy with whatever you get past that.

-I wrote about the idea of “productivity curves” in which I basically conclude that after performing a certain amount of work, you’re better off not working.
+I’ve written before about the idea of “productivity curves” in which I basically conclude that after performing a certain amount of work, you’re better off not working.
 That’s because we all hit a point at which the more work we produce, the worse it is, which just creates even more work to fix your previous shitty work.
-Check it out:

 There’s been a burgeoning but fierce backlash against the so-called “attention economy,” which is the way in which modern tech companies have hacked their way into our brains in order to control our attention for nearly every waking moment of our lives: